1988 French Open – Men's singles

 Mats Wilander defeated Henri Leconte in the final, 7–5, 6–2, 6–1 to win the men's singles tennis title at the 1988 French Open.
-It was his third and final French Open singles title.
+It was his third French Open title and sixth major singles title overall.
 Leconte remains the most recent Frenchman to reach the final.

 Ivan Lendl was the two-time defending champion, but lost in the quarterfinals to Jonas Svensson.

 Seeds

 The seeded players are listed below.
 Mats Wilander is the champion; others show the round in which they were eliminated.